Agha-Muqarib/Library-Management-System/README.md

 # Library-Management-System

-The repository contins web pages using Django web development framework in python language.
+The repository contains web pages using Django web development framework in python language.
 It contains
   a) Two Forms Students and Books
   b) One Form to issue a book to particular student. (where multiple transaction require on one student).